HeyHomie/technical-challenge/backend/README.md

 ## Running the tests ⚙️

-The tests are designed for 3 users: "Serlle", "HeyHomie" and "yknx4", if you don't have these users, the test will fail
+The tests are designed for 3 users: "Serlle", "HeyHomie" and "yknx4".

 ### Test end-to-end 🔩

-There are 2 parts in which the tests are done, which you can run:
+There are 2 ways to run the tests.
+You can run one by one or all at the same time, check it out...

 **Models**